Judge Judy: Production

 Both the plaintiff(s) and the defendant(s) also received an appearance fee.
-The appearance fee amount had varied between different litigants of the show: certain litigants had reported receiving a $500 appearance fee while others had reported receiving $100, and others $250.
+The appearance fee amount varied between different litigants of the show: certain litigants reported receiving a $500 appearance fee while others reported receiving $100, and others $250.
 In addition to the appearance fee amount, reportedly (at least some) litigants were paid $35 a day by the show.
 The litigants' stay lasted for the number of days that the show did taping for that week, which was two or three days.
 In addition, the airfare (or other means of travel) and hotel expenses of the litigants and their witnesses were covered by the show, and the experience was generally treated as an all-expense-paid vacation outside of the actual court case.
 If there was an exchange of property, Sheindlin signed an order, and a sheriff or marshal oversaw the exchange.
 Sheindlin saw only a half-page complaint and a defense response before the taping of the cases, sometimes only moments before.
 Most of the cases, not including any footage deleted to meet the time constraints of the show, usually lasted anywhere from twelve to forty-five minutes.

 Judge Judy, like most court programs, was inexpensive to produce and thus created considerable income.
 A budget for a week's worth of Judge Judy episodes was half the cost of a single network sitcom episode.